+Sola Sound Limited was incorporated on November 3rd, 1964,1 and served as the brand under which the Macari’s Musical Exchange chain of shops went on to sell its various electronic musical accessories.
 The Tone Bender MKII was a three-transistor fuzz circuit that was introduced by Sola Sound in 1966.
-The circuit closely resembles the earlier two-transistor Tone Bender, but the MKII has an extra gain stage in front.
+The circuit closely resembles the earlier two-transistor Tone Bender, but the MKII has an extra transistor gain stage in front.

 Sola Sound manufactured the Tone Bender MKII circuit for a number of different companies, as the OEM, during the period of 1966 to 1968.
-In the interest of clarity, this page focuses specifically on the pedal that was formally branded as the ‘Sola Sound Tone Bender Professional MKII’, as pictured below.
+In the interest of clarity, however, this page focuses specifically on the pedal that was formally branded as the ‘Sola Sound Tone Bender Professional MKII’, as pictured.

 Based on the date codes of surviving Sola Sound-branded Professional MKII’s (and of other closely related Sola Sound fuzz boxes), and also based on the timing of references in the press to the MKII, Sola Sound’s famous model was most likely developed at some point around mid-to-late 1966.
 The parts selection of surviving Tone Benders from 1966 suggests that the ‘MK1.5’ was discontinued around the same time that the earliest MKII’s were being built.

-In fact, close inspection of some Sola Sound-branded MKII’s reveals that the builder(s) actually modified existing ‘MK1.5’ Tone Benders to the new specifications, and the graphics of the enclosures were subsequently updated with the details between the footswitch & the controls, denoting the new model.
+Close inspection of some Sola Sound-branded MKII’s reveals that the builder(s) actually modified existing ‘MK1.5’ Tone Benders to the new three-transistor specifications.
+The graphics of the unbranded ‘Tone Bender’ enclosures were subsequently updated with extra details above the footswitch, denoting the Sola Sound brand & this new model.